cloudfoundry/cf-deployment/README.md

 #### Migrating from Vars Store to CredHub

-If you have an existing Cloud Froundry deployment using BOSH `vars-store`, you will need to migrate your credentials from `vars-store` to CredHub prior to switching to the CredHub deploy workflow.
+Before using CredHub for cf-deployment, you will need to migrate your credentials from `vars-store` to CredHub.
 We have a [utility](https://github.com/ishustava/migrator) to help you migrate.

 ## <a name='ops-files'></a>Ops Files